konsumer/dkart/README.md

 It's meant to be very cheap & easy to put together.
 I made a PCB, and you can just solder in a [STM32F401](https://www.banggood.com/STM32F401-Development-Board-STM32F401CCU6-STM32F4-Learning-Board-p-1568897.html) and the SDCard shield, and it should work.

+Originally, I designed this as a custom circuit with really low-resource chips, but realized it was much easier and cheaper to just use ready-made stuff.

 ### Parts list

 * [STM32F401](https://www.banggood.com/STM32F401-Development-Board-STM32F401CCU6-STM32F4-Learning-Board-p-1568897.html)